Sophie Taylor

-Sophie Taylor (born 2 February 1996) is a former international swimmer who swam breaststroke.
-She won a gold medal for England in the women's 100 metres breaststroke at the Commonwealth Games.
+Sophie Taylor (born 2 February 1996) is a former international swimmer who swam breaststroke for Great Britain and England.
+She won a gold medal for England in the women's 100 metres breaststroke at the 2014 Commonwealth Games at the age of 18.
+She withdrew from the 2015 World Aquatics Championships the following year, and shorty thereafter retired from elite competition.

 Personal life

 Sophie Taylor was born on 2 February 1996 in Sheffield, Yorkshire.
 She lived in Harrogate, Yorkshire in 2014.

 Swimming career

 "After, in my eyes, a disappointing week, I just went for it and hoped that I could get a medal, even if it was a bronze or silver, I just wanted a medal, so I saw the end of sight and I said to myself that I would give it my all and I found a sudden burst of energy.
 It meant everything after just missing out on a medal in the 50 and not even making the final in the 200, I knew that I had to make a comeback and to get my mind refocused and positive again and so to come off with a gold and a British record means a lot to me".